oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    To set up the WebLogic Image Tool, run the following commands:

    ```
-   cd /tmp/mii-sample/model-images
+   $ cd /tmp/mii-sample/model-images

-   unzip weblogic-image-tool.zip
+   $ unzip imagetool.zip

-   # it's OK if this delete fails
-   ./imagetool/bin/imagetool.sh cache deleteEntry \
-     --key wdt_latest

-   ./imagetool/bin/imagetool.sh cache addInstaller \
+   $ ./imagetool/bin/imagetool.sh cache addInstaller \
      --type wdt \
      --version latest \
-     --path /tmp/mii-sample/model-images/weblogic-deploy-tooling.zip
+     --path /tmp/mii-sample/model-images/weblogic-deploy.zip
    ```

    These steps will install WIT to the `/tmp/mii-sample/model-images/imagetool` directory, plus put a `wdt_latest` entry in the tool's cache which points to the WDT ZIP installer.
 We will use WIT later in the sample for creating model images.
-If you want, take a moment to peruse the tool help: `/tmp/mii-sample/model-images/imagetool/bin/imagetool.sh -h`.

-1. _If you are using a `JRF` domain type, then it requires an RCU infrastructure database.
-See [Prerequisites for JRF Domains](#prerequisites-for-jrf-domains)._

-### Prerequisites for JRF domains
+### Additional prerequisites for JRF domains

-> __NOTE__: Skip this section if you're using a `WLS` domain type.
+> __NOTE__: If you're using a `WLS` domain type, skip this section and continue [here]("#nojrf").

-{{%expand "Click here to see JRF prerequisites" %}}

 #### JRF Prerequisites Contents